This post is also available in: 繁體中文 (Chinese (Traditional)) 简体中文 (Chinese (Simplified))

 • Notarization (if required) – Some overseas institutions may require the certificate to be notarised by a notary public in Hong Kong.

-What Is a Company Particulars Search Report?
+What is a Company Particulars Search Report?

 The Company Particulars Search Report is the only one among these three that is an official government-issued document.
 It is generated directly by the Hong Kong Companies Registry through its Cyber Search Centre or Company Search Mobile Service.